mcfrith/local-rearrangements/README.md

 it's wise to re-align potentially-rearranged reads more carefully.

-First, let's extract all reads, whether rearranged or not, that are near rearrangements (so these reads might be rearranged if we align them more carefully):
+First, let's extract all reads, whether rearranged or not, that are near rearranged regions (so these reads might be rearranged if we align them more carefully):

-    local-rearrangements --rearrangements out.maf --min-queries=2 myseq.maf > out2.maf
+    local-rearrangements --rearrangements out.maf --min-complex=2 myseq.maf > out2.maf

-Here, we only consider rearrangements with at least two reads (`--min-queries=2`).
-In some datasets, it seems that: *many* reads are rearranged due to (non-alignment) artifacts, and rearrangements with at least two (or three) reads are more likely to be real.
-By omitting numerous artifactual cases, we can afford to re-align more slowly-and-sensitively.
+Here, we only consider rearranged regions that have at least two reads with "complex" rearrangements (anything except tandem duplications).
+This is because: in some datasets, *many* reads are rearranged due to (non-alignment) artifacts; and tandem duplications are overwhelmingly common (and sometimes overlap artifactual rearrangements by chance).
+`--min-complex=2` omits a lot of artifactual and boring cases, so we can afford to re-align more slowly-and-sensitively.

 Next, get the FASTA sequences of these reads: